anmolonruby/ir_ptz/README.md

 Then in the SDK open the output from above (e.g. `/PATH_TO_GEMS/1.9.1/gems/ir_ptz-x.x.x/arduino/arduino.ino`)

-## Rerecording IR Signals

-If for some reason you want to change the signals (maybe you have a different model) you can rerecord them manually.
-To do you there are two steps:

-1. run `arduino_ir_remote --read tilt_up`
-2. when the command prints 'reading...' press and release the remote

-It will should you the output that was recorded to `~/.ir_remote.yml`
+## Still to do

+Have writing to the Arduino not stop processing incoming key presses.
+Basically I will buffer the input in one thread and write out the buffer in the other I think.